otanaaa/BME_10_project/README.md

 ### 2. Accelerate Configuration
 The project uses [Hugging Face Accelerate](https://huggingface.co/docs/accelerate/index) for efficient training.
 You can find the configuration file in `configs/accelerate_config.yaml`.

+Adjust the config file to fit your hardware settings.

 ### 3. Datasets
 The datasets used in this project can be downloaded from: [https://epan.shanghaitech.edu.cn/l/hFkGi2](https://epan.shanghaitech.edu.cn/l/hFkGi2)